hansolothe3rd/ds-bootcamp-ml/README.md

 - Reflected on most important predictors of survival.

-### Day 24 – k-Nearest Neighbors (k-NN)
+## Day 24 – K-Nearest Neighbors (KNN)

+**Concepts Covered:**
+- KNN for classification
-- Distance-based models, curse of dimensionality.
+- Distance metrics and number of neighbors
+- Weighted vs unweighted voting

+**Practice:**
+- Built KNN classifier on Titanic dataset
+- Compared accuracy and confusion matrix with different k values

+**Mini Project: KNN on Titanic**
+- Trained and compared models with k=3 and k=7
+- Plotted confusion matrices
-- Hyperparameter tuning with GridSearch.
+- Experimented with distance weighting
-- Mini Project: Classify wine quality (scaled dataset).
+- Reflected on the impact of k choice and weighting on accuracy

 ### Day 25 – Decision Trees
 - Gini vs. Entropy, tree depth, overfitting.